aleeusgr/homestead/README.md

-Zork-inspired personal website.
+Zork-inspired personal website - a hacky thing.
-The vision is a shell in the browser with suggestions to the user on next steps.
-First create a wall and a note.
-The wall in itself only is a reference to the first screen the user saw when they were running the game on their machine.

-Clicking on an address the user sees the following picture in their browser.
+Imagine yourself a user of a personal website which works like the game - Zork!

 ```shell
 / Today is the 63rd of The Aftermath    \